tengcharmaine/tp/docs/DeveloperGuide.md

 - Scenario 1: The user executes `show T0123456A ...` to show the notes of the person in the address book with the unique IC number of `T0123456A`.
 The `show` command calls `ModelManager#getPersonIfExists(predicate)` to check if the specific person exists in the addressbook.

-- `ModelManager#setDisplayNote(Person person)` is then called, causing the modified state of the address book after the `show T0123456A ...` command executes to be displayed.
+`ModelManager#setDisplayNote(Person person)` is then called, causing the modified state of the address book after the `show T0123456A ...` command executes to be displayed.

-- Scenario 2: The user executes `show` to clear the notes of the person in patient notes display of the address book.
+- Scenario 2: The user executes `show` to clear the notes of the person in patient notes panel of the address book.
   The `show` command calls `ModelManager#clear()`, causing the modified state of the address book after the `show` command executes to be displayed.

-The following sequence diagram illustrates how a `show` operation goes through the `Logic` component and sets the patient notes display.
+The following sequence diagram illustrates how a `show` operation goes through the `Logic` component and sets the patient notes panel.

 <puml src="diagrams/ShowSequenceDiagram.puml" alt="FindSequenceDiagram" />

 <box type="info" seamless>

-**Note:** The lifeline for `ShowCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `ShowCommandParser` and `ShowCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </box>